everorman/udemy-microservices-blog/readme.md

 ## Ingress controller
-Provide mechanism to redirect the request to specific pod, is used by the load balancer. for install it we need to follow this instructions: https://kubernetes.github.io/ingress-nginx/deploy/#quick-start
+Provide mechanism to redirect the request to specific pod, is used by the load balancer. for install it we need to follow this instructions: https://kubernetes.github.io/ingress-nginx/deploy/#quick-start.
+If you have many routes you MUST
+For use regex in our ingress.yml config file, we need to add this in annotation property:
+> nginx.ingress.kubernetes.io/use-regex: 'true'